Undergraduate Programme

 1) Wellness and Fitness Management

-Students pursuing this minor will gain expertise in conducting safe and effective fitness assessments and evaluations, helping to facilitate lifestyle changes through dietary adjustments.
-Courses such as Applied Physiology and Kinesiology, Exercise Testing and Prescription, and Fitness Assessment are designed to provide a strong academic foundation, preparing for career opportunities in the wellness and fitness fields.
+Students pursuing this minor will gain expertise in conducting safe and effective fitness assessments and evaluations, thereby facilitating lifestyle changes through dietary adjustments.
+Courses such as Applied Physiology and Kinesiology, Exercise Testing and Prescription, and Fitness Assessment provide a strong academic foundation, preparing students for career opportunities in the wellness and fitness fields.

 2) Nutrition and Food Studies